Hey bunqers 🌈

 Please note that only the owner of the accepted direct debit can change the limit

-A: If a company makes use of B2B Direct Debits they will send you a form to fill out.
-Normally you will send this form back to the company and a copy to us (the debiting bank).
+If a company makes use of B2B Direct Debits, they'll send you a form to fill out.
+Normally you'll send this form back to the company and a copy to us (the debiting bank).
 With bunq you don't do the 2nd part and only return the form to the company (Creditor).
-The company will inform their bank to submit the debit request and you will get a push notification in the bunq app and have 1 day to accept the mandate.
+The company will inform their bank to submit the debit request and you'll get a push notification in the bunq app and have 1 day to accept the mandate.

-A: We set the limit to the amount of the 1st debit request and you can adjust this limit.
-If any of your limits are bridged you will have toe opportunity to approve the debit request again, updating the limit for future requests.
+We set the limit to the amount of the 1st debit request and you can adjust this limit.
+If any of your limits are bridged, you'll have the opportunity to approve the debit request again, updating the limit for future requests.

-A: No, if you do not have sufficient funds on your account the B2B Direct Debit not go through and we give you a day to top up and accept the debit.
+No, if you don't have sufficient funds on your account the B2B Direct Debit not go through and we give you a day to top up and accept the debit.

 Do you want to try bunq?